javierbrea/mocha-sinon-chai/README.md

 }
 ```

-> Note: In windows environments, you can't pass a binary to istanbul.
+> Note: In Windows environments, you can't pass a binary to istanbul.
 The "coverage" script in the previous example should be:

 ```json
 {